novitae/sterraxcyl/README.md

 ```

 **The program isn't very fast**, espacially for long lists (~ 20 min for 1000 followers).
-The program have **never been blocked by instagram servers**, the longer list extracted was of 1400 followers.
+But it has **never been blocked by instagram servers**, the longer list extracted was of 1400 followers.
+Slowly but surely as we say.

 # What infos are exported ?
 By defaut :